Ryan’s Hope: How DBS Surgery Changed His Life

 Ryan spent significant time with Dr. Marks before and after surgery at the Cook Children’s Motion Lab, which is equipped with technology that enables a specialized team the ability to analyze the unique movement of each individual patient and plan a treatment plan for them.

-On this day though, Ryan goes through a routine checkup with Dr. Marks.
+Ryan goes through a routine checkup with Dr. Marks.
 Then they go out to toss a rubber ball to each other.
 Dr. Marks leaves the game for a bit and gets a reflex hammer that he uses as a make-shift bat.
 They are having fun and both are in a great mood.

 Ryan has been cleared to play baseball, basketball and at recess.
 He’s not allowed to play contact sports like football or soccer.
 But he does take his football to school to play catch.